(reading time: 1 hour, 8 minutes)

 Kilroy walked among them and up the curved walls, the gems rippling around his feet.
 The air in the nostril was nothing but suppressed mist, its colors concentrated by pressure and a lack of florentshine exposure.
 It was now clear why the mist was so pleasant; it was a refreshing dose of magic.
 Kilroy had it in his very blood, but it was always strongest in his sleep.
 Yes, that’s why I woke up with them crystallizing in my eyes every morning.
 Breathing it in at the start of his day made the rest of his waking time feel like a dream.
 It had a similar, but much stronger, effect on all the common folk who ran the bridge as well.
 If I was writing this for the uninformed masses I would now play off their assumption that anything magical shoved up Kilroy’s nose must have had something to do with Kilroy himself.
 There were plenty in Porce, even in the peaceful Age of Wonder, who would rush to blame the trickster for all the magical treasures stored away in his cavernous nose.
 Hah!
 Predicted it.
 I almost wish I wasn’t limited to my personal life.
 I could spice up everything in my line; in my day they would’ve belonged to me anyway.

 In truth Kilroy, at least then and there, was nothing but a landmark.
 The true culprit in this magical hoarding didn’t want to reveal itself, but was forced to when the Custodian wandered too far up the nose.
 He found something even stranger than the bath beads, sprinkled among crystal columns like giant nose hairs.
 These new objects certainly had magic to them, but they were far more ethereal than beads.
-They hung, perfectly still, in the rainbow mist, only moving when the Custodian’s proximity made ripples in the air.
+They hung, perfectly still, in the rainbow mist, only moving when the Custodian’s proximity disturbed the air.